-For information or to report vandalism, please call the Parks and Recreation Department at (425) 295-0585 or email us at: email@example.com.
+For information or to report vandalism, please call the Parks and Recreation Department at (425) 295-0585.
 This number is monitored weekdays 8:00 am to 5:00 pm.
 You may also use the City’s new service My Sammamish to submit your report.

-If you are reporting a police matter such as a parking, traffic complaint or any non-emergency incident, please call our 24-hour communications center at (206) 296-3311 or report online using the King County Sheriff's Office Online Reporting System.
+To report a police matter such as a parking, traffic complaint or any non-emergency incident, please call our 24-hour communications center.
+Call (206) 296-3311 or report online using the King County Sheriff's Office Online Reporting System.

 If your life is in danger or you witness a crime being committed, please call 911.

-To learn more about park rules please view each category below or review the Sammamish Municipal Code for details: Sammamish Municipal Code Title 7A (Parks & Recreation).
+To learn more about park rules, please view each category below.
+Alternatively, you may review the Sammamish Municipal Code for details: Sammamish Municipal Code Title 7A (Parks & Recreation).

 Parks close 30 minutes after sunset.
 If it’s dark, it’s closed!